A Simple Guide to Working With Apparel Manufacturers

 For more established businesses, it’s more about pursuing and building on those relationships.
-But you still need a partner that can work with you to achieve your goals.
+But it would be best if you still had a partner that could work with you to achieve your goals.

 Stick to Your Budget

 Nothing kills a young business faster than poor budgeting.
-Set a budget that’s realistic, and accept that it’s going to influence what you can do: for instance, a new designer might need to narrow down their first line and reduce initial order numbers for financial reasons.
-It might even be economic to remove certain design features on some garments!
+Set a realistic budget and accept that it’s going to influence what you can do: for instance, a new designer might need to narrow down their first line and reduce initial order numbers for financial reasons.
+It might even be economical to remove certain design features on some garments!

 Clarify the Production Process